amfoss/gitlit/README.md

 1. **Its hard to find contributable projects** - What if you can get a dashboard full of project and issues suggestions, which are relevant to you - both skill and interest wise?

+## :electric_plug: How it Works?

+### Suggestion Panel to help developers
+1. Fetches all data about a developer, once a developer signs-up.
+2. After analysing his previous contribution pattern, an complex algorithm rates the developer using smart metrics, and classifies him into interest groups.
+3. Based on his interests, and his skill in the given topic of interest, an ML-based matching algorithm matches it with most relevant projects
+4. The developer recieves relevant and interesting suggestions for projects, and issues.

+### Discovery Panel to help projects

+## Top Features
+1. Adavanced Rating System for Contributor's & Repositories on GitHub
+2. Intelligent Identification of Contributor's Interest & Skills
+3. Smart & Relevant Mapping of Repositories & Contributor's based on shared interests and skill-level.
+4. Suggestion feed of contributable repositories, and notifications for fixable issues
+5. View similar repositories and users
+6. Intelligent Insights with actionable feedbacks & checklist for contributors and repositories

 ## :bowtie: Target Users
 We have found two primary use-cases for GitLit, one for the developers to discover interesting projects and the other is for people in the industry to find talented and enthusiastic developers.